 Chapel – Jesuit has two chapels on campus — the Chapel of the North American Martyrs (large chapel) and Holy Name of Jesus Chapel (small chapel).
 Monthly school wide Mass is held in the Chapel of the North American Martyrs.
 Daily Mass, Mothers’ Mass, and student and faculty personal prayer takes place in Holy Name Chapel.
 The Chapel of the North American Martyrs is located in the Palmyra Wing, near the Auditorium.
 Holy Name Chapel is located in the Administration Wing on the 2nd Floor, near the Discipline and Guidance Offices.
 (See Campus.)

-College Planning (Counseling) – Jesuit employs seven full-time counselors—five class-level counselors and two college counselors.
+College Planning (Counseling) – Jesuit employs eight full-time counselors—five class-level counselors and three college counselors.
 In addition to regular meetings with their guidance counselor, college counselors assist with the college search, application, and decision-making process.
 Jesuit believes this process should be student-focused, encompassing the ideals set forth through our Jesuit mission of reflection and discernment.
 (See College Planning.)

 Commencement Exercises – Graduating seniors participate in Jesuit’s annual Commencement Exercises at which they receive their diplomas for completing the school’s college preparatory course and accelerated programs.
 Graduates with qualifying grade point averages receive diplomas with the special commendation of Summa Cum Laude, Magna Cum Laude, and Cum Laude.
 The Blue Jay Parents’ Club Award recognizes the valedictorian(s) who graduated with the highest grade point average for four years at Jesuit.
 (See Commencement.)

 Cura personalis – This is a Latin term meaning care for the whole person, which is a hallmark of Jesuit education and spirituality.